hippie68/getopt/README.md

 ### Subcommands

 Each subcommand can use its own option array, which itself may contain other subcommands.
-Subcommands may be put inside dedicated functions, for example:
+One way to use subcommands is to put them inside dedicated functions, for example:

 ```
-int subcommand1(int *argc, char **argv[])
+int subcommand1(int argc, char *argv[])
 {
     static struct option opts[] = {
         ...